Whatever brought you to us, we’re glad you’re here

 Your questions, answered

-Like many chronic conditions, such as diabetes, high blood pressure, or asthma, OUD is something that can be effectively treated and managed, rather than ‘cured.’
-Many individuals find long-term stability and recovery through participation in medication assisted recovery combined with behavioral counseling.
+Like many chronic conditions, such as diabetes, high blood pressure, or asthma, SUD is something that can be effectively treated and managed, rather than ‘cured.’
+Thousands of people find long-term stability and recovery through participation in medication assisted recovery combined with behavioral counseling.

 Addiction takes many things from people: their family, friends, jobs, their physical and mental health, their freedom.
 For some people, addiction takes everything.Stopping substance use (getting sober) is just a piece of recovery, because simply… Read More